-Yet American consumers create 1000’s of innovations every year — more than twice as many as firms do, according to a study by innovation expert Eric von Hippel.
-And most consumer innovation are never patented, as the consumer never intended to make money from the invention, merely solving their own problem.
+Yet American consumers create thousands of innovations every year — more than twice as many as firms do, according to a study by innovation expert Eric von Hippel.
+And most consumer innovations are never patented, as the consumer never intended to make money from the invention, merely solving their own problem.
 Defending his research in a recent HBR article, von Hippel uses this example:

 Say I build a new kind of mountain bike and ride it every day.
 I built it to use it, and I’ve gotten the private benefit I planned on as payback on my investment.
 So now I’m riding my new bike around and people see it, try it out, and ask me questions.
 At some point someone else decides to build a copy.
 Does that hurt me?
 No, it enhances my reputation, and that other user may make improvements to the bike that I can copy.
 If a bike company makes a commercial product out of my unprotected innovation and makes a lot of money from it, that may annoy me, but it doesn’t affect my original incentive for innovating.
 I got the reward I expected for the investment I made.

-But, firms can capitalize on a consumer innovation if they listen.
+But, firms can capitalize on consumer innovation if they listen

 Listen to hear conversations where customer innovation is discussed.
+For instance, like the bike discussed above, if you see consumers sharing ideas for products online or even showing their own innovations in social posts, these are proof of concept and you should consider adding them.
+Fashion houses have done this for decades by watching trends as consumers modify or make their own clothing or accessories.
+Now, social media greatly expands your ability to monitor consumer innovation in your market space.
 These conversations point to consumer problems and may identify ways consumers solved these problems already.
 Firms can then create similar innovations or incorporate innovations created by consumers.

 The added benefit of buying rights to commercialize consumer innovation is you’ve eliminated the danger consumers will take their invention to a competitor or commercialize it themselves.
 It’s a win-win situation for everyone.

 Food companies have mastered this technique for consumer innovation.
-They hold contests for consumers recipes using their products.
+They hold contests to gather consumers’ recipes using their products or identify new flavors, such as the Lays contest to develop new flavors of their snacks.
 And building materials firms do the same thing by holding contests highlighting consumer renovations.
 WordPress often holds developer events during their WordCamps where developers get together and code a new application during a session.
-So we KNOW consumer innovation can be encouraged by actions of the firm.
+So we KNOW consumer innovation can be encouraged by the actions of the firm.